Nola Luxford

 Nola Luxford (born Adelaide Minola Pratt; 23 December 1895 – 10 October 1994) was a New Zealand-born American film actress, spanning from the silent film era to the 1930s.
 During the 1932 Summer Olympics in Los Angeles, she was also a writer and pioneer broadcaster, providing a daily radio programme for audiences in Australia and New Zealand.

 Early life

-Born Adelaide Minola Pratt in Hunterville, New Zealand, on 23 December 1895, and raised in Hastings, Luxford was the eldest of three children of Adelaide Agnes McGonagle, a schoolteacher, and Ernest Augustus Pratt, a draper.
+Luxford was born as Adelaide Minola Pratt in Hunterville, New Zealand, on 23 December 1895, and raised in Hastings.
+She was the eldest of three children of Adelaide Agnes McGonagle, a schoolteacher, and Ernest Augustus Pratt, a draper, who also operated and owned a bookstore, Luxford was interested in performance from a young age, learning the piano and taking part in repertory productions.
+After leaving school, Luxford worked as a ledger keeper for the Union Bank of Australia.